Mining Ethereum Classic

 ETC emission schedule

-On 11 December 2017, the total supply of Ether (ETC) on Ethereum Classic was hard capped at 210,700,000 ETC via the Gotham hard fork.
+On December 11th, 2017, the total supply of Ether (ETC) on Ethereum Classic was hard capped at 210,700,000 ETC via the Gotham hard fork.
 The ETC emission is reduced by 20% every 5,000,000 blocks.
-The current block reward of 2.56 ETC, will be reduced to 2.048 ETC at the middle of 2024.
+The current block reward of 2.56 ETC will be reduced to 2.048 ETC in mid-2024.

 Date 5M20 Era Block Block Reward Total Era Emission